 In August 2008, the World Bank announced revised global poverty estimates based on a new international poverty line of $1.25 per day.

-In 2008, the food security crisis, following the global financial crisis, pushed 100 million people into food insecurity in Africa.
+In 2008, the food security crisis, which took place after the global financial crisis, pushed 100 million people in Africa into food insecurity.

-Since 2009, the Boko Haram Insurgency primarily within Nigeria has killed around 350,000 people.
+In 2009, the Boko Haram Insurgency primarily within Nigeria began.

 In 2011, Sub-Saharan Africa alone accounted for an estimated 69 percent of all people living with HIV and 70 percent of all AIDS deaths.

-From 2013–15 there was a notable spike in violence in Darfur.
+Between 2013 and 2015, there was another notable spike in violence in Darfur.

 In 2013, the record for the highest-ever recorded temperature, in Libya in 1922, was discredited.

-According to Lührmann et al. (2018), only Botswana and Mauritius have been consistently democratic for the entirety of their post-colonial history.
+Per the criteria laid out by Lührmann et al. (2018), only Botswana and Mauritius have been consistently democratic for their entire post-colonial history.

-In 2019, all countries in sub-Saharan Africa had Total Fertility Rates above replacement level and accounted for 27.1% of global livebirths.
+In 2019, all countries in sub-Saharan Africa had TFRs (average number of children) above replacement level and accounted for 27.1% of global livebirths.

 In 2021, sub-Saharan Africa accounted for 29% of global births.